 Just like not all ORM cases are the same, nor are the way they are taken care of.
 Suppression of search engine listings can take months, while the removal of online companies and reviews can be cleared up within days.

 Since time is something that is always going to be billed, make sure you know what needs to be addressed, how long it will take, and what it will cost.

 7 – What can I do to help along with the ORM process?

 Everything has a price, and when it comes to your reputation, it’s not something you want to skimp on — however, there are some things you can do to start better protecting your brand (such as building out active social media profiles).

 By asking your ORM agency what exactly they are going to be working on and letting them know that you do have the skills to perform some actions on your end, you could end up saving some money and speeding up the overall process.

-To minimize your costs and exposure, not only should you have a reputation management plan in place before disaster strikes, you should always have your own questions and answers in relation to the ones we covered above.
+To minimize your costs of hiring an ORM agency and exposure, not only should you have a reputation management plan in place before disaster strikes, you should always have your own questions and answers in relation to the ones we covered above.